Pushpit07/HashPuppies/README.md

 # Hash Puppies

 ***HashPuppies*** is a decentralised platform built on the ethereum network.
-It is a game centered around collectible and adorable creatures.
+It is centered around collectible and adorable creatures (NFTs).
 Each pup is one-of-a-kind and 100% owned by the user; it cannot be replicated, taken away, or destroyed.
 The platform provides collectible asset puppies that people can HODL.
 The puppies are ***NFTs*** (Non-Fungible Tokens) that can be traded using Ether.

 Ether is required to fuel transactions, which include purchasing and breeding PUPS.
 The underlying mechanism works on the Ethereum ***ERC-721 standard***, and the pups are indivisible and unique.